Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups

-In the case that $\h$ is geometric above~$\F$, the second ping-pong tournament is not necessary: having minimized $\A_\na\Lambda^\pm_\phi$, the free factor system $\F_\supp(\F,\Lambda^\pm_\phi)$ is automatically maximized, and $\phi$ is automatically irreducible rel~$\F$.
-This case is very closely analogous to a step in the proof of the subgroup classification theorem for the mapping class group $\MCG(S)$ of a finite type surface \cite{Ivanov:subgroups}.
-Given a subsurface $A \subset S$ with connected complement $S-A$, and given a mapping class leaving $A$ and $S-A$ invariant up to isotopy and which is pseudo-Anosov on some subsurface of $S-A$ with a certain lamination pair, if $A$ is the ``nonattracting subsurface'' for that lamination pair (meaning that a simple closed curve is not attracted to the laminations if and only if that curve is isotopic into $A$) then the mapping class is automatically pseudo-Anosov on~$S-A$.
+In the case that $\h$ is geometric above~$\F$, only the first ping-pong tournament is needed.
+When a lamination pair $\Lambda^\pm_\phi$ is not geometric then the nonattracting subgroup system $\A_\na(\Lambda^\pm_\phi)$ is not a free factor system but it is a vertex group system (see Section~\refGM{SectionVertexGroupSystems}).
+The descending chain condition (see Proposition~\refGM{PropVDCC}) shows that general vertex group systems are subject to induction: every strictly descending chain of vertex group systems must terminate.
+At the conclusion of Proposition~\ref{PropUniversallyAttracting} one obtains $\phi \in \h$ and $\Lambda^\pm_\phi$ such that $\A_\na\Lambda^\pm_\phi$ attains its minimal value.
+Using that $\h$ is geometric above~$\F$ one obtains automatically that $\F_\supp(\Lambda^\pm_\phi,\F)$ automatically attains its maximal value, obviating the need for a second ping-pong tournament.
+Again one concludes that $\phi$ is fully irreducible rel~$\F$.
+This ``automatic maximality'' phenomenon generalizes a familiar feature of subgroup classification theory for the mapping class group $\MCG(S)$ of a finite type surface $S$ \cite{Ivanov:subgroups}.
+Given a subsurface $A \subset S$ with connected complement $B=S-A$, and given $\psi \in \MCG(S)$ leaving both $A$ and $B$ invariant up to isotopy, if $\psi$ is pseudo-Anosov on some subsurface of $B$ with a certain stable-unstable lamination pair $\Lambda^s,\Lambda^u$, and if $A$ is the ``nonattracting subsurface'' for $\Lambda^s,\Lambda^u$ (i.e.\ a simple closed curve is not attracted to $\Lambda^u$ under positive iterates of $\psi$ if and only if that curve is isotopic into $A$) then $\psi$ is automatically pseudo-Anosov on the entirety of~$B$.
+As a special case, if $\bdy S \ne \emptyset$ and $A$ is a regular neighborhood of $\bdy S$, and so $B$ is isotopic to $S$ itself, then $\psi$ is pseudo-Anosov on the entirety of $S$ if and only if the only curves not attracted to $\Lambda^s,\Lambda^u$ are the components of~$\bdy S$.